tmssoftware/TMS-FlexCel.NET-demos/csharp/VS2019/netframework/Modules/10.API/55.ASP.NET/README.md

 # ASP.NET

-FlexCel is not tied to any specific technology, you can use it the same on WinForms, Xamarin, Console apps, whatever.
+FlexCel is not tied to any specific technology, you can use it the same on WinForms, .NET MAUI, Console apps, whatever.
 While most of the demos here are on WinForms for convenience, converting them to ASP or others is really simple.